jrnold/r4ds-exercise-solutions/docs/factors.md

 ```

+### Exercise 3 {.exercise}

-3. Why did moving “Not applicable” to the front of the levels move it to the bottom of the plot?
+>  Why did moving “Not applicable” to the front of the levels move it to the bottom of the plot?

 Because that gives the level "Not applicable" an integer value of 1.